Determination Sodium Sulphate Assay by Ion-Exchange and Gravimetric Methods

 Procedure

-Precautions: Read Health & Safety Data Sheets for Chemicals & Reagents used in this analysis and also read the Instruction Manuals for all equipment used in the analysis.
+Precautions: Read the Health & Safety Data Sheets for Chemicals & Reagents used in this analysis and also read the Instruction Manuals for all equipment used in the analysis.

 Weigh 3±0.3 g of a representative sample of the test substance, accurate to 0.01 g, into a 300-ml beaker and dissolve in 100 ml of water.
 After the evolution of gas has stopped, carefully (evolution of gas) add 10 ml of concentrated hydrochloric acid.
 Filter the solution through a folded filter until clear and flush the filter with 10 ml of water.
 Heat the collected filtrate to boiling with stirring, and slowly add 50 ml of 20% barium chloride solution.
-Heat for an additional 5 min and cools the sample overnight.
+Heat for an additional 5 min and cool the sample overnight.

 Filter the resulting precipitate by suction through a pre-tempered (2 h, 500 °C) and weighed filter crucible (m1) and wash the precipitate with 50 ml of hot water.
 Then dry the crucible to constant weight, first in the drying oven (30 min, 105 °C) and then in the muffle furnace (500 °C), and re-weigh (m2).